Kanakuk Kamps: Sexual abuse

-Cultural Appropriation
+Cultural appropriation

 Campers are divided into "tribes" and separated by gender when they arrive at camp.
 There are four total tribes, two for the female campers - Kiowa and Kickapoo - and two for the male campers - Cherokee and Choctaw.
 As part of the camp experience, some campers are nominated as a "chief" or "princess" of their tribe.
 These campers wear Indigenous regalia, such as war bonnets and loincloths that say "Chief" in English.

 At some sermons, President Joe White has dressed up in a war bonnet to perform a type of Native American Hoop Dance in front of an audience as part of his sermon.

-In more recent years some groups have created Change.org petitions to ask Kanakuk to remove their references to Indigenous culture and stop using Indigenous regalia.

-Segregation Allegations
+Segregation allegations

 In 1991 a subsidized segregated set of camps called Kids Across America (KAA) was formed for "urban youth".
 KAA has a separate website and is an independent 501(c)(3) non-profit organization previously known as "The I'm Third Foundation" linked to the Kanakuk website through ministry partners and not listed directly as a Kanakuk Kamp location.
 Critics allege that "90% of KAA campers are African American, whereas more than 90% of the campers who attend the other six Kanakuk Kamps at full tuition are white" and that the scholarships available to students to go to Kanakuk Kamps are not advertised to KAA eligible families, indicating that Kanakuk does not want lower income youth at the regular Kanakuk Kamps.
 Critics also allege that some campers at KAA camps are escorted by police officers due to the demographics at the camp being marked as "dangerous."